rkaysen63/MechaCar_Statistical_Analysis/README.md

 <p align="center">
   <img src="images/Del_3/3_t.test_Lot2.png" width="600">

 Comparison of the density graphs of the population and Lot2 population show that there is no statistical difference between the sample means.
 A t-test further supports the null hypothesis, "H0: There is no statistical difference between the two observed sample means."
 Since the p-value = 0.06026 > 0.05 (5% significance level), we fail to reject the null.
-Sample estimates:  mean (Lot2) = 1500.20 is nearly the same as mean (population) = 1498.78.
+The mean (Lot2) = 1500.20 is nearly the same as mean (population) = 1498.78.

 <p align="center">
   <a href="#">Suspension Coil Data: Lot3 Population Density</a>